 One of the most famous movie scenes of all time and perhaps the most frequently spoofed, parodied, imitated, plagiarized, and referenced one.
 Alfred Hitchcock's movie Psycho (1960) has become infamous for the scene where a woman (Janet Leigh) is murdered while taking a shower.
 Back in 1960 audiences were utterly shocked when they saw this scene for the following reasons:

-1. Audiences weren't permitted to walk in during the screening of the film in theaters.
+- Audiences weren't permitted to enter the theater mid-screening.
 They had to be present from the start or they wouldn't be allowed inside.

-.
+- Janet Leigh's character had been the film's protagonist for the first half of the story.
 Audiences identified with her actions when suddenly she was killed off.
-Up to that point mainstream films had never let their central character die halfway through the film.
+Up to that point, mainstream films had never let their central character die halfway through the film.
 Especially not that suddenly.

 - In De Kiekeboes album "Het Plan Sstoeffer" Fanny takes a shower and thinks: "If I'm quick, I'll be able to catch "Psycho" by Hitchcock on TV".
 While she is showering she is attacked by a spy, but she notices him just in time and knocks him out.